 If you, as an election officer, witness ANY electioneering on Election Day, you must notify or warn the individual of the prohibition on electioneering.
-If you believe a voter has violated the electioneering law, the election sheriff should contact the county clerk's office and report such violation on form SBE 53, Precinct Sheriff's Post-Election Report.
-(SEE PAGE 42).
+If you believe a voter has violated the electioneering law, the election Sheriff should contact the County Clerk's office and report the violation on the SBE 53 Precinct Sheriff's Post-Election Report (SEE PAGE 42).

-Enforcement of the electioneering statute is the responsibility of the election officers, county clerk, deputy county clerk, or other law enforcement official.
-You, as election officer, SHOULD NOT enter upon private property to remove electioneering materials.
+Enforcement of the electioneering statute is the responsibility of the Election Officers, County Clerk, deputy County Clerk, or other law enforcement official.
+You, as an Election Officer, SHOULD NOT enter upon private property to remove electioneering materials.